laracraft-tech/laravel-date-scopes/README.md

 Transaction::ofLastWeek();
  // query transactions created during the start of the current month till now Transaction::monthToDate();
- // query transactions created during the last year, starting from 2020 Transaction::ofLastYear(startFrom: '2020-01-01');
+ // query transactions created during the last year, start from 2020 Transaction::ofLastYear(startFrom: '2020-01-01');

 // ... and much more scopes are available (see below)